 Govie is also the evening hub of activity and après-ski for Mt.
 Hood’s ski areas.
 The small town offers recreation opportunities of its own including a network of cross-country ski trails, Summit Pass and night skiing and tubing at Mt.
 Hood Skibowl within walking distance.

 Popular dining destinations include the family-friendly Ratskellar Alpine Bar & Pizzeria, Charlie’s Mountain View (the go-to après-ski and late-night ski bar), classic diner fair at the Huckleberry Inn and fresh beers and gourmet fare at Mt.
 Hood Brewing.

 Discover Mt.
 Hood’s Skiing History

-Imagine the wonder when Summit Ski Area first opened in 1927 — or the thrills of daring ski jumpers and off-piste skiers of Mt.
+Imagine the wonder when Summit Pass first opened in 1927 — or the thrills of daring ski jumpers and off-piste skiers of Mt.
 Hood dating back to 1890.
 Today you can witness the deep ski history of Mt.
 Hood by visiting historical warming huts such as The Phlox Point Cabin at Timberline Lodge and the historic warming hut at Mt.
 Hood Skibowl, both circa the 1930s.

 Another option is to take a self-guided tour of Timberline Lodge which, in addition to a fascinating history all its own, also features several historical ski exhibits in the common areas.
 (Movie buffs will also recognize Timberline’s exterior from 1980 cult movie “The Shining.”)
 Mt.
 Hood Museum in Government Camp also offers several exhibits showcasing local skiing history, such as the permanent “Going Downhill Fast” display of equipment from the early days of Mt.
 Hood skiing.